CPRA encourages all Canadian municipalities and Indigenous communities to apply for funding. Private sport organizations are not eligible.

 CPRA reserves the right to award less funding than requested based on budget availability.

-The Application Form consists of three sections:
+The Application Form consists of four sections:

 The Activity Description should include: